CamilaVHeuer/portfolio-database/README.md

   - Transaction control with COMMIT and ROLLBACK for data integrity
   - JOINs and aggregate functions for sales and inventory analysis
   - Practical examples for managing and analyzing e-commerce operations
+  - Scalability experiments: this project also includes sharding and caching experiments to simulate real-world database challenges.

 Each project will have its own ER diagram and specific documentation.